 1. Utility bills

-Zillow estimates that homeowners in the top 35 U.S. markets pay, on average, about $2,300 to $4,600 a year for utilities, depending on where they live.
+A few years ago, Zillow estimated homeowners in the top 35 U.S. markets paid, on average, about $2,300 to $4,600 a year for utilities, depending on where they lived.

 There are substantial steps you can take to lower your utility bills, though.
 They include: